sign-language-translator/sign-language-translator/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This processes a representation of sign language which mainly consists of the file names of videos.
-There are two main parts: 1) word to video mapping and 2) word rearrangement according to grammar.
+There are two main parts:
+   1. word to video mapping
+   2. word rearrangement according to grammar.

 For video processing, see :ref:`vision` section.